LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 2001 Formal Ethics Opinion 10.
 Opinion prohibits a lawyer from entering into an employment agreement with a law firm that includes a provision reducing the amount of deferred compensation the lawyer will receive if the lawyer leaves the firm before retirement to engage in the private practice of law within a 50-mile radius of the firm's offices.

-# 27 NCAC 02 Rule 5.7	RESPONSIBILITIES REGARDING LAW-RELATED SERVICES
+## Rule 5.7	RESPONSIBILITIES REGARDING LAW-RELATED SERVICES
 (a) A lawyer shall be subject to the Rules of Professional Conduct with respect to the provision of law-related services, as defined in paragraph (b), if the law-related services are provided:
 (1)	by the lawyer in circumstances that are not distinct from the lawyer's provision of legal services to clients; or (2)	by a separate entity controlled by the lawyer individually or with others if the lawyer fails to take reasonable measures to assure that a person obtaining the law-related services knows that the services of the separate entity are not legal services and that the protections of the client-lawyer relationship do not exist.